 - Exposure to sulfur hydroxide fumes

-- Fatigue due to lack of proper rest periods or long shift hours
+- Fatigue or dangerous exposure due to lack of proper rest periods or long shift hours

 - Improperly maintained drills and exploration equipment or defective machinery